 Gruesome Murders Over 14 Years

 Gao’s Chengyong’s first murder occurred on May 26, 1988.
 The victim was a 23-year-old Baiyin female who was found in her home with 26 wounds in her body.
 The youngest victim was an 8-year-old girl.
 A police profile on the crimes indicated that the serial killer was male, aged 33 to 40, who was attracted to young females dressed in red.
-This Jack the Ripper of China would follow the women home, rape them, slash their throats, and then mutilate their sexual organs.
+Gao would follow the women to their homes, rape them, slash their throats, and then mutilate them.
 Police found the sixth victim after the serial killer had cut off her breasts, hands, and ears.

-Clearly, this so-called Jack the Ripper of China was a sociopathic killer.
-It was the resemblance between the savage destruction of the Baiyin victims’ bodies and those of the women killed by London’s infamous Jack the Ripper that led the police to nickname their notorious serial killer the Chinese Jack the Ripper.
+It was the resemblance between the savage destruction of the Baiyin victims’ bodies and those of the women killed by London’s infamous Jack the Ripper that led the media to nickname their notorious serial killer the Chinese Jack the Ripper.

 Evidence That Led Authorities to China’s Jack the Ripper

 Evidence emerged early in 2016 that renewed interest in the unsolved serial murders.
 Police arrested Gao’s uncle for a minor crime in Baiyin and they collected his DNA.
-The authorities noticed a close resemblance to the killer’s DNA on file and they determined these two men were related.
+After running it in the database, authorities noticed a close resemblance to the DNA of the “Chinese Jack the Ripper.”
+Forensics determined these two men were related.
 In March, the police took DNA samples from the uncle’s relatives in Baiyin.
 The DNA of Gao Chengyong was a perfect match to the evidence on file and the police wasted no time in arresting him.

 In March 2018, Chengyong received the death penalty and lost all of his assets when the government seized his property.
 His execution took place on January 3, 2019, though the method was undisclosed.